craigsimons/ndt-sonar/README.md

 By default, Sonar is configured with a subset of [M-Lab](http://www.measurementlab.net/) nodes which are good for testing.
 However, it's expected that you will want to run your own install of the [perfSonar](http://www.perfsonar.net/) suite.
 If so, change the **serverList** attribute in the *sonar/app/config.js* file.

 For all other configuration items, see the code documentation (*documentaiton/Sonar/index.html*).

-**Note: ** The documenation is readable on the local file sytem without having to upload it to a file server.
+** Note:** The documenation is readable on the local file sytem without having to upload it to a file server.

 ## Customization

 Several customization options are available that can be tailored to your environment.
-Titles, text and logos can be edited directly through the index.html file or the /sonar/app/config.js file.
+Titles, text and logos can be edited directly through the */index.html* file or the */sonar/app/config.js* file.

 A typical procedure for branding this app might be as follows: